axispod/vmpl/README.md

 vmpl
 ====

 VMPL is a C++ template metaprogramming library using variadic templates.
-The library don't use rudimentary type-lists.
+The library doesn't use rudimentary type-lists.

 The library contains:
 * Containers